webnerd-a/chat-with-ur-computer/README.md

 # chat-with-ur-computer 💻🕹🗣
 (JUNE 2025)
 Hi!, i'm alygoaty, i'm a new gamdev trying to back this project again.. it will be made with godot engine!
+    - Some ideas, sketches from game design first-
+    - Drag some sprites for the PROTOTYPE, then i'm gonna draw some my own sprites someday, YEA
+    - some level design and testing for this game, i hope you enjoy playing this...
 (JULY 2025)
 ???